DeepCodeTech/Weather-App/README.md

 Usage
   1. Search: Enter the name of the city for which you want to see the weather information in the input field.
   2. Current Weather: View the current weather details including temperature, humidity, and wind speed.
   3. 5-Day Forecast: See a detailed 5-day forecast with high/low temperatures and weather icons.
-	4. Favorites: Add cities to your favorites list for quick access.
   5. Location-based Weather: Allow the app to access your location to automatically fetch weather data for your town or city.
   6. Responsive Design: The app adapts to mobile, tablet, and desktop screens.
   7. Celsius/Fahrenheit Toggle: Switch between Celsius and Fahrenheit temperature units.

 Technologies Used
   •	React for building the user interface.
   •	Redux for global state management (weather data, city suggestions, and favorites).
   •	Tailwind CSS for responsive design and styling.
   •	Axios for making API requests.
   •	Vite for fast development bundling.
   •	OpenWeatherMap API for fetching weather data.
   •	Browser Geolocation API for getting the user’s current location.
   •	LocalStorage for caching data to enable offline viewing.

 Updates and Enhancements
   •	Performance Optimizations: Implemented lazy loading for components to improve performance.
   •	Offline Mode: Cached last searched city data for offline access.
   •	Location-based Weather: Integrated location permission to fetch weather data for the user’s current location.
   •	Query Parameters: Automatically update the URL with query parameters to share searches via links.
 <hr/>
 Contributing